bagustris/disertasi-ser/s3_note.md

 2020-07-13:
 Keuntungan hsf (mean+std):
 - Ukuran lebih kecil (46, 68, dst)
 - Beban komputasi lebih kecil (sehingga waktu komputasi lebih cepat)
- - Ukuran fitur sama untuk semua utterance (tidak bergantung panjang utterance, sehingga tidak perlu zero-padding)
-Start writing dissertation:
+- Ukuran fitur sama untuk semua utterance (tidak bergantung panjang utterance, sehingga tidak perlu zero-padding) Start writing dissertation:
 - Start from ch4: SER using acoustic features
 - what window used, why?
 - why needs windowing, overlapping?
 - Make figure for frame-based processing
-- Why you choose specific window size (25 ms) --> short context -->
+- Why you choose specific window size (25 ms) --> short context --> Add reference.
-  Add reference.

 2020-06-12:
- - Beberapa keberhasilan itu terjadi karena kebetulan, kebetulan setelah kerja keras
+- Beberapa keberhasilan itu terjadi karena kebetulan, kebetulan setelah kerja keras.

 2020-96-09:
 Some synonyms:
 - valence: pleasantness, evaluation, sentiment, polarity
 - arousal: activation, intensity
 - dominance: power, potency, control

 2020-06-06:
 - hearing is the process of discovering from sounds what is present in the world and where it is (David Marr, 1982, in HMH).
 - whither speech: hearing is the process of discovering from sounds what is present in the world and where it is

 2020-05-14:
 - Information science is defined in the Online Dictionary for Library and Information Science (ODLIS) (Reitz, s.a.) as “The systematic study and analysis of the sources, development, collection, organization, dissemination, evaluation, use, and management of information in all its forms, including the channels (formal and informal) and technology used in its communication."
 - voice: is the sound produced by humans and other vertebrates using the lungs and the vocal folds in the larynx, or voice box.
 - speech: is voice in specific and decodable sounds produced by precisely